causify-ai/tutorials/docs/project_description_explanation.md

 ## Introduction and motivation

-- This tool automates the generation of academic project descriptions by integrating Google Sheets input with OpenAI's GPT API.
+- This tool automates the generation of academic project descriptions by integrating Google Sheets input with OpenAI API.
 - It addresses the need for scalable, consistent, and high-quality project documentation based on dynamic student or faculty input.
-- It is intended for course instructors, academic administrators, or data science curriculum designers who wish to streamline project generation and documentation.
+- It is intended to streamline and automate project generation and documentation.

 ## Core Concepts